The purpose of this article is to launch a new series of articles on the general subject of Walking The Talk.

 The walking the talk articles that I am posting in this series are all based directly or indirectly on my personal experiences.

-Life is short, time is precious, and I have reached and age and stage in life where I have little interest in shooting the breeze, sounding off, and offering opinion pieces for readers' entertainment.
+Life is short, time is precious, and I have reached an age and stage in life where I have little interest in shooting the breeze, sounding off, and offering opinion pieces for readers' entertainment.

 My purpose with this website, and very specifically in this series of articles, is to attempt to offer insights, practical tips and resources that have benefited me and that readers may find helpful.